awsdocs/aws-config-developer-guide/doc_source/secretsmanager-scheduled-rotation-success-check.md

 # secretsmanager\-scheduled\-rotation\-success\-check<a name="secretsmanager-scheduled-rotation-success-check"></a>

-Checks whether AWS Secrets Manager secret rotation has rotated successfully as per the rotation schedule\.
+Checks whether AWS Secrets Manager secret rotation has triggered/started successfully as per the rotation schedule\.
 The rule returns NON\_COMPLIANT if `RotationOccurringAsScheduled` is false\.

 **Note**
 The rule returns NOT\_APPLICABLE for secrets without rotation\.